acherrera/anthony-herrera/README.md

 time.

+### 20230128 - We're Live!

+Somethings in programming there are sentences that feel completely made up or foreign.
+After waiting for two days for the DNS servers to propagate the route53 record updates to point to the new name servers, I got bored and just rolled with the CloudFLare setup that I had done previously.
+See that sentence?
+Wild.
+Less technical - didn't work after two days so I just pointed the existing config to the new location.
+And it worked.
+Not only did it work, it appears to have given me the following:
+    * DDOS protection
+    * better security for the S3 bucket where the site is hosted
+    * SSL certification and analytics.
+    * bot blocking / challenging
+    * Easy region restricting
+    * site caching
+    * and a lot more

+Accidentally.
+So that's amazing.

 ### 20230126 - Going Live Again!

 Created the output directory and uploaded files to AWS S3.
 Updated documentation to show how to do